 If a student needs to make an important call, they may, with permission, use the office phone or cell phone.
 No other school phones should be used by students.
-Use of cell phones is restricted to the Commons at lunch time, before and after school.
-Students who misuse their cell phone will be given a 30 minute detention and can pick up phone at the end of the school day in the office.
-No other electronic devices (i.e. walkie talkies, two way radios, CD players, headsets, I Pads, I Pods, etc.) are allowed at school without prior approval of administration.
-If you leave the room to go to your locker or the restroom, you may be asked to leave phone/device on teachers desk.
+Use of cell phones is restricted to the Commons at lunchtime, before and after school.
+Students who misuse their cell phone will be given a 30 minute detention and can pick up the phone at the end of the school day in the office.
+No other electronic devices (i.e. walkie talkies, two way radios, CD players, headsets, I Pads, I Pods, etc.) are allowed at school without the prior approval of administration.
+If you leave the room to go to your locker or the restroom, you may be asked to leave your phone/device on the teacher's desk.